 Surrey Mayor’s Art Awards

-Introducing the Surrey Mayor’s Art Awards – showcasing Surrey’s Creative Industry.
-The Surrey Mayor’s Art Awards recognize individuals and businesses that are committed to enriching Surrey through the arts, thus enhancing Surrey’s livability.
+The 3rd Surrey Mayor’s Art Awards – showcasing Surrey’s Creative Industry recognizes individuals and businesses that are committed to enriching Surrey through the arts, thus enhancing Surrey’s livability.
 The Surrey Board of Trade and the City of Surrey are committed to cultivating and sustaining a healthy and inclusive city and work towards ensuring that the cultural richness of Surrey is reflected through these awards.

 Awarded to an individual or business that has generously contributed to arts and culture through grants, donations or other investments.